 4. Cervical fibroids: these are located in the neck of the uterus (the cervix).

 How do I find a good local fibroid doctor?

-2. asking *anyone* I knew who’d had any gyno-related procedures in the area to talk about their experience of the hospital/for their dr.’s name if applicable.
+2. Asking anyone you know who has had any gynecological procedures to talk about their experience of the hospital and/or ask for their doctor's name if applicable.

-3. making a list of major area hospitals & going to their websites to read what they have to say about this area of gyno care. e.g., in nyc, many of the big hospitals have a special fibroid-info pages/dept.s & this is one way to start reading up on people who specialize in the field.
+3. Making a list of major area hospitals & going to their websites to read what they have to say about this area of gynecology care.
+For example, in NYC many of the big hospitals have a special fibroid information pages and this is one way to start reading up on people who specialize in the field.